Sector-F-Labs/plan10/README.md

 ## Use Cases and Limitations

 **Ideal Use Cases:**
-- Development server with external display
+- Development server with lid open (best thermals)
-- Home lab server with consistent AC power
+- Home lab server with consistent AC power and good ventilation
-- Media server with lid open or external display
+- Media server with external display and open lid
-- CI/CD server in controlled environment
+- CI/CD server in controlled environment with temperature monitoring

 **Current Limitations:**
-- Battery backup requires lid open or external display
+- Battery backup requires lid open (for connectivity AND thermal safety)
-- True "closed lid + battery only" operation not supported
+- True "closed lid + battery only" operation not supported (network + thermal issues)
+- Clamshell mode generates more heat - monitor temperatures closely
-- Best suited for AC-powered server deployments
+- Best suited for AC-powered server deployments with proper cooling

+**Thermal Considerations:**
+- ⭐ **Lid Open**: Excellent thermal performance, recommended for all server workloads
+- ⚠️ **Lid Closed**: Acceptable on AC power for light workloads, monitor temperatures
+- 🚫 **Battery + Lid Closed**: Not recommended due to thermal and connectivity issues

 ## Security Considerations